wp-plugins/sexybookmarks/readme.txt

 === SexyBookmarks ===
 Contributors: eight7teen, normanyung
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9007080
-Tags: sexybookmarks,sexy bookmarks,sexy,social bookmarking,bookmarks menu,digg,delicious,diigo,myspace,twitter,facebook,technorati,reddit,yahoo,twittley
+Tags: sexybookmarks,sexy bookmarks,sexy,social bookmarking,bookmarks menu,sharing is sexy,digg,delicious,diigo,myspace,twitter,facebook,technorati,reddit,yahoo,twittley
 Requires at least: 2.7
-Tested up to: 2.8.4
+Tested up to: 2.8.5
 Stable tag: 2.5.5.1

 Adds an attractive social bookmarking menu to your posts, pages, index, or any combination of the three.

 == Description ==
 Though the name may be a little "edgy" for some, SexyBookmarks has proven time and time again to be an extremely useful and successful tool in getting your readers to actually **submit your articles** to numerous social bookmarking sites.

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

-= Recent Updates =
+= Recent Updates / Fixes =
-* SexyBookmarks now only loads it's CSS/JS if the menu is being displayed on a particular page/post
-* Added a jQuery compatibility fix for those of you who have had trouble with jQuery related issues
-* Short URLs are now only generated once a post is published
-* Fixed validity of links added in last release
+* Optimized/Reduced file sizes
+* Plugin now uses sprite for all icons in dashboard
+* Custom mods feature added to prevent mods from being lost during upgrade
+* Got rid of feedity and replaced top contributors list with custom function
-* Fixed a couple small dashboard bugs (mostly jQuery related)
+* Optimized dashboard jQuery functions to be less redundant
-* Added Italian translation
-* Updated readme with new info
-* Fixed issue with Twitter link breaking if title includes quotes
-* Updated default translation files
-* Added new screenshots
+* Added wishlist to sidebar

-= Recent Additions =
+= Recently Added Sites =
+* TheWebBlend
+* Wykop
+* BlogEngage
-* Added Sphinn
+* Hyves
-* Added Fleck
+* Pusha
-* Added Xerpi
+* Hatena Bookmarks
-* Added Netvibes
+* MyLinkVault
-* Added Netvouz
+* SlashDot
-* Added NUjij
+* Squidoo
-* Added GlobalGrind
+* Propeller
-* Added Wikio
+* FAQpal
-* Added Blogosphere News
+* Evernote
-* Added Posterous
+* Meneame
-* Added Techmeme
+* Bitacoras
-* Added eKudos
+* JumpTags
-* Added Ping.fm
+* Bebo
-* Added ToMuse
+* N4G
-* Reinstated email link with simple mailto

-== Credits ==
+== Special Thanks & Credits ==
+The plugin wouldn't be half of what it is today if it weren't for people like you who take the time to help it grow!
+Whether it be by submitting bug reports, translations, or maybe even a little development help.

+Listed below are credits and thanks to some of you who have helped us out a great deal:

+= Translations =
 * Credit goes to [Maitre Mo](http://maitremo.fr) for translating to French
 * Credit goes to [Yuri Gribov](http://wp-ru.ru) for translating to Russian
 * Credit goes to [Ghenciu Ciprian](http://www.osn.ro) for translating to Romanian
 * Credit goes to [Carlo Veltri](http://chepelle.altervista.org/wordpress) for translating to Italian
+* Credit goes to [Joojen](http://www.keege.com) for translating to Chinese
+* Credit goes to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish

 = Thanks =
-* Thanks to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core [WP-Social-Bookmark-Menu](http://wordpress.org/extend/plugins/wp-social-bookmark-menu)
+* Thanks to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core
 * Thanks to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/ "Function Web Design Studio") for the original "Function Icon Set"
 * Thanks to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
 * Thanks to [Crey Design](http://creydesign.com) for the new background image.
-* Thanks to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work sitewide with a single instance of the menu
+* Thanks to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
-* Thanks to [Artem Russakovskii](http://beerpla.net) for figuring out the solution to restrict the loading of scripts and styles to the plugin's admin page only
+* Thanks to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
 * Thanks to [Gautam Gupta](http://gaut.am/) for figuring out the extremely annoying Twitter encoding bug!
-* Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for fixing the bit.ly bug
+* Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
+* Thanks to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite